Hashir-Jamil/LongBox/LOG.md

 # EECS 2311Z Winter 2024 Team 3 Log of Activities

+## Wednesday, January 24th, 2024

+	Eric: Interviewed Rocco and recorded the meeting.
+Uploaded mp3 to Google Drive.
+	Oscar: Interviewed Rocco with Eric.

 ## Wednesday, January 31st, 2024

     Group (Dexter absent due to illness): Meeting with professor on how to organize with project and divide work.